 That means it’s worth it to check in now and again to make sure everything is the way it should be and address issues that might have slipped through the cracks.

-For example, if your framing team set the joists at a certain measurement, the plumbing contractor would need to know so they can provide the correct mounts for drains that run under the house.
+For example, if your framing team sets the joists at a certain measurement, the plumbing contractor would need to know so they can provide the correct mounts for drains that run under the house.
 You wouldn't want them to show up with the incorrect materials and be forced to delay the project.

-6. Protect Completed Work
+6. Protect completed work

 It’s the bane of a contractor’s existence: Weather.
 But things happen and we can’t control it.
 Even careless subcontractors can cause damage to finished surfaces.